infinum/rails-handbook/Staying up-to-date.md

 ## Reddit & Ruby flow

 Most of the stuff that you'll see in the RubyWeekly is curated from [RubyWeekly](http://www.rubyflow.com/), a community link log by Peter Cooper (the person behind RubyWeekly).
-This is probably the best resource that you can find among Ruby pages.
+This is probably the best resource you can find among Ruby pages.

 There's also reddit, with the [r/ruby](http://reddit.com/r/ruby) subreddit as the best resource.
 There's also [r/rails](http://reddit.com/r/rails), but it's not as good as r/ruby.